Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Degeneration formula for nodal Gromov--Witten theory

 We denote by $\Delta_\eta$ the diagonal morphism

 and we form the fiber product

-For every scheme $S$, an $S$-point of this fiber product is the data of a stable map over $S$ to an expansion $Y_1[l_1]$ of $Y_1$ along $D$, and of a stable map over $S$ to an expansion $Y_2[l_2]$ of $Y_2$ along $D$, such that the positions of the relative marked points on $D[l_1]=D[l_2] \simeq D$ match.
+For every scheme $S$, an $S$-point of the above fiber product is the data of a stable map over $S$ to an expansion $Y_1[l_1]$ of $Y_1$ along $D$ and a stable map over $S$ to an expansion $Y_2[l_2]$ of $Y_2$ along $D$, such that the images of the relative marked points on match.
 As the contact orders also match, one can glue these two stable maps together to obtain a stable map over $S$ to the expansion $W_0[l_1+l_2]$ of $W_0$.
 In other words, we have a gluing morphism

 We can finally state Jun Li's degeneration formula at the cycle-level \cite{JunLi}:

 Combining \eqref{eq_decomp_classes} with \eqref{eq_li_deg_cycle} and using the Künneth decomposition of the class of the diagonal $\Delta_\eta$, we obtain the numerical version of the degeneration formula: for every $k_i\in \Z_{\geq 0}$ and cohomology classes $\alpha_i \in H^{*}(W)$ indexed by the legs $i \in L_G$ of $G$, we have for every $t \in B \setminus \{0\}$: